Lady Macbeth of Mtsensk (opera): Performance history

-Despite early success on popular and official levels, Lady Macbeth became the vehicle for a general denunciation of Shostakovich's music by the Communist Party in early 1936: after being condemned in an anonymous article (sometimes attributed to Joseph Stalin but actually authored by David Zaslavsky) in Pravda, titled "Muddle Instead of Music", it was banned in the Soviet Union for almost thirty years, until 1961.
+Despite early success on popular and official levels, Lady Macbeth became the vehicle for a general denunciation of Shostakovich's music by the CPSU in early 1936: after being condemned in an anonymous article (sometimes attributed to Joseph Stalin but actually authored by David Zaslavsky) in Pravda, titled "Muddle Instead of Music", performances dwindled, and it received its final performance that year on 11 March at the Nemirovich-Danchenko Theatre in Moscow.
+The opera was banned in the Soviet Union for almost thirty years, until 1961.

-The composer in 1962 revised Lady Macbeth, renaming it Katerina Izmailova (Катерина Измайлова) and assigning his Opus 114.
+The composer in 1962 revised Lady Macbeth, renaming it Katerina Izmailova (Катерина Измайлова) and assigning it his Opus 114.
 He replaced two of its intermezzos, adjusted act 1, scene 3, and made smaller changes elsewhere.
 Katerina Izmailova was first performed on 26 December 1962 in Moscow at the Stanislavski-Nemirovich-Danchenko Musical Theatre, and first given a studio recording in 1964.
 But since Shostakovich's death the original version has been more often performed.
 The original uncensored version was not performed again in Russia until 2000.
-Despite the opera's difficult history of censorship, the work has entered the standard repertory, in 2017–18 being the fourth most-produced Russian opera, and 54th most produced opera overall worldwide.

 Roles

 Synopsis

-Although the opera shares the basic characters and outline of the play, it has a number of differences from the original story in terms of plot and emphasis.
+Although the opera shares the basic characters and outline of the book, it has a number of differences from the original story in terms of plot and emphasis.
 One example is in the convoy after Katerina gives Sergei her stockings: in the opera, all the women mock Katerina, whereas in the story, Sergei and Sonya mock her while Fiona and Gordyushka shame them in response to their cruelty toward her.